chrisdinn/brando/README.md

 ### Response extractors

-Brando actor forwards the reply as redis send it back.
-However, some extractors are provided to help mapping the responses to scala types.
+Use the provided extractors to map the response to its Scala type.

       for{ Response.AsString(value) ← brando ?
 Request("GET", "key") } yield value